simonmarks-deloitte/redis-connector/README.md

 ### Datastructure Operations

 This module allows your Mule flows to interact with the main Redis datastructures: [strings](http://redis.io/commands#string, [hashes](http://redis.io/commands#hash), lists, sets and sorted sets.
+Not all commands available on these datastructures are exposed: let us know if you're missing a command!

 > You must have at least one redis:config element, see above.